wtplant/frontegg/README.md

 - Clone this repository
 - Account for all dependencies(such as vite `npm install vite`)
-- from the project directory run `npm run dev`.
+- from the project directory run `npm run dev`
 - Once app is running navigate to http://localhost:5174/ to login

 The following functionality has been provided for"